 The number of people being diagnosed with diabetes is on the rise and so are the myths surrounding the condition.
-Here, we help you break some common mis-beliefs to help you manage diabetes better.

-Once I begin to take medicines to control sugar, my diabetes will always be under control and I won’t have to visit the doctor: Taking medicines does not eliminate the need for regular monitoring and consulting the doctor.
+Taking medicines does not eliminate the need for regular monitoring and consulting the doctor.
 In fact, the need increases because the doctor will need to evaluate how your body is responding to the medicines and will accordingly alter the dosage.

 (This article is authored by Dr. Sudhindra Kulkarni and first appeared on https://www.practo.com/healthfeed/common-myths-about-diabetes-11094/post)